brown-band/website/pages/scripts/2021-2022/spring/st-lawrence.md

 :sd[Band forms a palm tree on a beach and plays The Time Warp]

 As the Brown Band’s alumni can certainly attest, we have a deep understanding of the value of rehearsal, serious work ethic, and practice time.
 But we also understand that academics come before athletics (or at least within a couple of minutes of each other, if everybody involved is courteous) and therefore limit our rehearsals to a reasonable one hour per week.
-Unlike St. Lawrence’s hockey team, who tried to count to four and ended up at nine hours of practice. :sd[band yells “YOU CAN'T DO THAT”].
+Unlike St. Lawrence’s hockey team, who tried to count to four and ended up at nine hours of practice. :sd[band yells “YOU CAN’T DO THAT”].
 Watch now as the band values the hard work, dedication, and math skills of our own overeducated alums and plays Nine B​​runo and Nine Brown.

 :sd[The band counter skates into the B while playing In The Fray]